moritzWa/moritz-digital/content/blog/cas.md

 3. Exploit human sensory channels
 4. Optimize information allocation

 The research field (and it's conference[^1]) today relies heavily on the terminology of [Cognitive Load Theory](https://en.wikipedia.org/wiki/Cognitive_load).
 A big focus of the domain is to reduce Cognitive Overload.
 One way to do this is by developing schemas that act as memory templates.
 A schema is a cognitive framework or concept that helps organize and interpret information.
 Schemas can be useful because they allow us to take shortcuts in interpreting the vast amount of information that is available in our environment.
 For example, a child might learn to classify a bird by noting that it is a creature with a muzzle and two wings.
 A more tangible example might be learning the mathematical notations of a new field.
-In the beginning, the symbols are foreign to us, but after a while, we build up a mental model of their function.
+In the beginning, the symbols are foreign to us, but after a while, we build up a mental (and implicit i.e. uninspectable) model of their function.

-Schemas are coded into Long Term Memory by Working memory.
-If Working memory is overloaded, its schema-building ability is compromised.
+Schemas are coded into long term memory by working memory.
+If working memory is overloaded, its schema-building ability is compromised.

-If we help someone to create new or surface relevant schemas, for example, by showing him a possible visualization of a mathematical operation, we support their schema-building abilities and reduce their Cognitive Load.
+If we help someone to create new or surface relevant schemas by, for example, showing them a possible visualization of a mathematical operation, we support their schema-building abilities and reduce their Cognitive Load.
 ## Cognitive State measurement

-As we saw in the list of phases of the Augmented Cognition Program, a great deal of research focuses on "Measure cognitive state."
-Many possible applications of adjusting information presentation to the user's cognitive abilities and background knowledge come to mind.
+As we saw in the list of phases of the Augmented Cognition Program, a great deal of research focuses on how to "Measure cognitive state."
+There are many possible applications of adjusting information presentation to the user's cognitive abilities and background knowledge.
 For example, one could auto-control an audiobook's playback speed based on the listener's measured cognitive load (request for startup).

 ## Distributed Cognition and Social Computing